ChluNetwork/chlu-ipfs-support/README.md

-# Chlu-IPFS
+# Chlu IPFS Support

-This is a work in progress implementation of the IPFS Module of Chlu.
+This is a work in progress implementation of the IPFS integration of [Chlu](https://chlu.io).

 ## Usage

-WIP.
+See CONTRIBUTING